fprime-community/fprime-workshop-led-blinker/docs/component-implementation-2.md

 fprime-util impl
 ```

-In your `led-blinker/Components/Led` directory, open `Led.template.hpp` file and copy this block over to `Led.hpp` as we did before
+In your `led-blinker/Components/Led` directory, open `Led.template.hpp` file and copy this block over to `Led.hpp`.

 ```cpp
     PRIVATE: